Course DetailsCourse Number: NURS 3203 Spring 2013

 Many components of NURS 3203 are designed to be highly interactive with students helping each other learn.
 Students are encouraged to take full advantage of many resources available including online WebCT course resources, Internet sites, faculty and peers when meeting the objectives of the course.
 This interactive collegial learning environment is conducive for life-long learning.

 The on campus examinations in NURS 3203 must represent efforts of each student INDIVIDUALLY and are NOT to be shared or copied from other students, notes or other sources.
-When students submit their exams for grading, they are attesting that they abided by this rule.
+When students submit their exams for grading, they are ating that they abided by this rule.

 Academic dishonesty will not be tolerated in this class.
 Whenever a student is unsure of whether a particular situation will be interpreted as academic dishonesty, he/she should ask the instructor for clarification.
 If students are guilty of academic dishonesty, a grade of zero (0) will be given for the examination.
 Cases may also be referred to the Dean of Students for possible dismissal from the university.